Nihat4ik/invoice-app/README.md

 #### Known Bugs

-1. In the mobile version of the website, when the user clicks to navigate to the details of an invoice, the dashboard with buttons appears later than other components, and it has a "clunky" animation. **This is mostly framer motion's library bug as it fails to animate position fixed property**properly
+1. In the mobile version of the website, when the user clicks to navigate to the details of an invoice, the dashboard with buttons appears later than other components, and it has a "clunky" animation. **This is mostly framer motion's library bug as it fails to animate position fixed property** properly
-2. Jumpy animation sometimes occurs when the filter is changed from one to another.
+2. Jumpy animation sometimes occurs in invoice cards when the filter is changed from one to another.

 ### Conclusion

-Overall, it was great project to design/code.
-I learned a lot and will be glad if you will benefit from my source code or propose some changes.
-If you will have any questions, please feel free to contact me via email **aliyevnihats@outlook.com**.
+Overall, it was a great project to design/code.
+I learned a lot and will be glad if my source code will help you in any way.
+If you have any questions, please feel free to contact me via email **aliyevnihats@outlook.com**.

 **_Happy Coding_!**